 A resolution or minute action must be approved by the local agency's governing body.
 A sample resolution is included as Exhibit 8-2.
+Local agencies, at a minimum, must include items a-h from the sample resolution.
 The mechanism selected shall serve as a formal request for RTSSP funds and states that matching funds will be provided by the agency, if necessary.
 All project requests (i.e., multiple corridors proposed for RTSSP funds) must be included in this action.